Jacques Dimont

 Jacques René Émile Dimont (February 2, 1945 – December 31, 1994) was a French fencer and Olympic champion in foil competition.

 He received a gold medal in the team foil at the 1968 Summer Olympics in Mexico City, together with Gilles Berolatti, Christian Noël, Jean-Claude Magnan and Daniel Revenu.

-Dimont committed suicide in 1994.
+He was married to the swimmer Danièle Dorléans.

+Dimont died in 1994, at the age of 49.
+The cause of death was suicide.